Vincent Kompany: As skillful as a winger, Mr Likeable and Man City’s rock

-City fans will be thankful that, not long into his life in England, Kompany settled into defence for good, building the foundations for the club’s successes over the last decade.
+City fans will be thankful that, not long into his life in England, Kompany settled into defence for good, building the foundations for the club’s successes that would follow.

 But if his gradual transition into a no-frills defender was a sign of his growing maturity on the pitch, his influence off it has been just as commendable.

-For virtually his entire stay in Manchester, Kompany has been the most amiable component of his club — a well-liked member of the community who always speaks respectfully of team-mates and opponents alike.
+For virtually his entire stay in Manchester, Kompany was the most amiable component of his club — a well-liked member of the community who always spoke respectfully of team-mates and opponents alike.

-And considering he captains one of the world’s richest teams, a club that has accrued its fair share of mercenaries since its financial revolution, Kompany is phenomenally likeable.
+And considering he was captain of one of the world’s richest teams, a club that has accrued its fair share of mercenaries since its financial revolution, Kompany is phenomenally likeable.

 During the 2018 League Cup final against Arsenal, for example, one vintage moment of Vincent put a smile on the faces of neutrals everywhere.